 People with IDD often increase or decrease already-existing behavior anomalies (e.g., hand flapping, making loud noises, pacing).
 These baseline exaggerations are routinely mistaken for learned behaviors that are part of the developmental delays and not assessed as possible symptoms of an emerging mental illness (Silka and Hauser).

-Our trained clinicians in dual diagnosis are aware of the possibility of co-occurring conditions.
+Our trained clinicians in individuals dually diagnosed with IDD and mental illness are aware of the possibility of co-occurring conditions.
 They ask the appropriate clinical questions, and create circumstances in which these individuals are treated with effective or appropriate methods.

 Our Program Model has a holistic approach.
-It helps our individuals who seek “good health care”.
 The bio-psycho-social approach of our programs helps adults develop coping and self-management skills and access local resources needed to learn, work, and live as contributing members of their communities.

-A team of clinicians, case workers, administrators along with direct-care counselors, work with program participants in providing residential services, and community based day services including CLS, vocational and employment services, psychotherapy, medication monitoring and PRP services in PG County.
+A team of clinicians, case workers, and administrators, along with direct-care counselors, work with program participants in providing residential services and community based day services, including CLS, vocational and employment services, psychotherapy, medication monitoring and PRP services in PG County.
 We are growing.
-In 2017 with CARF accreditation, we plan to open our first Outpatient mental health clinic and ACT program in Laurel.
-Our wrap around services combining psychiatric and primary care will be the model that we will recognize all over Maryland for the benefit of our defined population.
+In 2018 we opened our first Outpatient mental health clinic in Laurel.
+Our wrap-around services combining psychiatric and primary care will be the model that we will recognize all over Maryland.

 From a clinical perspective, it will be exciting to see advancements in the understanding of both mental illness and IDD.
 However, the need for community services and supports for people with a dual diagnosis is still significant.
-Programs of ACIDD offer hope, opportunity, and encouragement to some of the most vulnerable population that mental health professionals serve.
 Certainly, communities across the counties would benefit from more programs like ours.